argrelay/argrelay/docs/dev_notes/top_todos.md

     *   Collect usage statistic per plugin in runtime dir (`./var/`?).
     *   Add scripts to manage start/stop/check of the server to the framework.
     REGISTER

+*   Config-only plugins: loader and delegator.
+    Target to replace standard Bash completion config.
+    Data should be loaded from yaml directly without defining any enums in code.
+    Launching local commands/scripts should be done via template parameterized by data envelope.
+    If config-only plugin is possible and useful, every other plugin can be developed.
+    REGISTER
+    USER_VISIBLE

 *   Why `relay_demo subshell start` ALT+SHIFT+Q fails?
     REGISTER